makerdao/auction-keeper/README.md

 #### Minimize load on your node

 To start `flip` auctions, the keeper needs a list of urns and the collateralization ratio of each urn.
-There are two ways it can build this:
+This list is built by initializing an in-memory cache with urn history, and then querying recent events upon each block.
+There are two ways to initialize the cache:
- * **Set `--from-block` to the block where the first urn was created** to instruct the keeper to use logs published by the `vat` contract to bulid a list of urns, and then check the status of each urn.
-Setting this too low will overburden your node.
+ * **Set `--from-block` to the block where the first urn was created** to scrape the chain for `frob` events.
- * **Deploy a [VulcanizeDB lite instance](https://github.com/makerdao/vdb-lite-mcd-transformers) to maintain your own copy of urn state in PostgresQL, and then set `--vulcanize-endpoint` to your instance**.
+ * **Deploy a [VulcanizeDB instance](https://github.com/makerdao/vdb-mcd-transformers) to maintain your own copy of urn state** in PostgresQL, and then set `--vulcanize-endpoint` to your instance.
 This will conserve resources on your node and keeper.

 To start `flop` auctions, the keeper needs a list of bites to queue debt.
 To manage performance, periodically